dev-ritik/Scripts/memory/README.md

 ## Customizations
 ### User DP
-Wanna make the UI for web app more elegant?
-Add `profile.json` to data folder with the structure:
+Wanna make the UI for the web app more elegant?
+Add `profile.json` to the data folder with the structure:
 ```json
 [
   {